Abdusshh/newsletter-app-workflow/blog/blog.md

 };
 ```

-## Subscribe API Route
+### Subscribe API Route

-Handles subscription requests and initiates the workflow.
+We'll create an API route that handles subscription requests.
+When a user submits the subscription form, this endpoint will check if the user is already subscribed and enqueue a workflow to handle sending emails based on the user's chosen frequency.

+Here's the `/api/subscribe/route.ts` file:

 ```typescript title="src/app/api/subscribe/route.ts"
 import { NextRequest, NextResponse } from "next/server";